petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/managing-document-access/sharing-documents-with-other-users.md

    ![Select the permissions to grant to receiving users.](./sharing-documents-with-other-users/images/03.png)

-1. Click the *Share* button on the window pane.
+1. Click *Share* on the window pane.

 The file has been shared.